 - Browse works by Michael Atherton

 - Browse recordings available to purchase featuring music by Michael Atherton

 - Browse articles by and about Michael Atherton

 - Browse events featuring music by Michael Atherton

 Photo: Tod Clarke

-Following postgraduate research in literature at the University of NSW, Michael Atherton studied music at both the University of Sydney and the University of New England, where he was attracted to ethnomusicology.
+Following postgraduate research in literature at the University of NSW (BA Hons, MA Hons), Michael studied music at the University of Sydney and the University of New England, where he was attracted to ethnomusicology.
 He researched cultural history at UTS Sydney (PhD).
-He played early music in the Renaissance Players (1974-1980); joined Rivendell as a music therapist (1978-80) in the team of Professor Marie Bashir, her Excellency the Governor of NSW; pioneered crosscultural music in Sirocco (1980-86); and directed his own ensemble, Southern Crossings (1986-1993).
+He played early music in the Renaissance Players (1974-1980); joined Rivendell Adolescent Unit as a music therapist (1978-1980) in the team of Professor Marie Bashir; pioneered cross-cultural music in Sirocco (1980-1960); and directed his own ensemble, Southern Crossings (1986-1993).
 He has performed for Musica Viva internationally and throughout Australia.

 |Songs of stone and silence : for voices, clarinet, piano and violoncello (2009)||Commissioned by Ars Musica Australis for performance by Halcyon.|

 ||Jiriyai! : percussion (2006)||'Jiriyai!' means war cry in the Sydney language.
 It is dedicated to Pemulwuy, who led a resistance movement against invading Europeans|

 |Kalliopeia sopha : for SSA voices (2000)||Commissioned by Sydney Children's Choir.|